vhamal/mindfulnets-website/README.md

 ## Development

-- `npm run dev` to regenerate static file and start the web server
+For hot code reloading, execute `npm run dev` instead of `npm start`.

-Hot code reloading is not yet implemented.
+If you do still use `npm start`, make sure to execute `webpack` whenever static files are modified.